 Q: Will I have to hunt around the internet to find what I want?

-A: No, you can find almost anything in seconds using the best in class search and navigation functions of the website or app.
+A: No, you can find almost anything in seconds using the best-in-class search and navigation functions of the website or app.

-Q; What is the customer service like?
+Q; What is customer service like?

 A: Customer service is very good.
 Why?
 Because when Amazon started, Jeff Bezos decided to put the customer first.
 Everything starts with the customer at Amazon, which may be part of the problem.
 In trying to help the customer have such a good experience, it doesn’t always lead to happy sellers.